HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 ### Philosophies

+- When You Start Making Good Money, Do this - Buy fewer clothes, but wear the highest quality, Eat premium food, not junk, Hire a helper for household chores.
+Buy back your time, Surround yourself with high-value people.

 - The best way to avoid mid-life crisis is to keep on inventing and creating challenges before you.
 So long as the life is full of challenges, there is no scope for mid-life crisis to invade your life.
 Any life devoid of goals and challenges is a life of crisis only.

 - Revenge is a dish best served with a well-timed.